Choices for managing risk

 Unsure where you fit?

-If you're unsure whether your business will have regulation choices under the Food Act 2014, use our online tool—Where Do I Fit?
+If you're unsure whether your business has regulation choices, use our online tool – My food rules.

 The types of food covered by the Food Act and the Animal Products Act 1999 overlap: